charusnehalr/Pet-Adoption-System/README.md

 ## Database Integration:

-The application interacts with a database (e.g., MySQL) using JDBC to store and retrieve pet and user information.
+The application interacts with a database (MySQL) using JDBC to store and retrieve pet and user information.

 Data Access Objects (DAOs): Separate DAO classes (PetsDAO, UserDAO and RegistrationDAO) handle database operations, ensuring clean and modular code.